iotaledger/hornet/docs/getting_started/nodes_101.md

 * Event API

 :::info
-Developers do not need to communicate with nodes using mentioned low-level API.
-Developers can leverage the [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level
+Developers do not need to communicate with nodes using a mentioned low-level API.
+Developers can leverage the [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.
 :::

 ### HTTP Rest API